Tenille Dashwood

-Tenille Averil Dashwood (born 1 March 1989) is an Australian professional wrestler.
+Tenille Averil Dashwood (born 1 March 1989) is an Australian-American professional wrestler and social influencer.
 She is best known for her tenure in WWE, under the ring name Emma.
 She is also known for her time in Ring of Honor (ROH) and Impact Wrestling, where she performed under her real name.

 Dashwood started training for professional wrestling in Australia in 2003 when she was 13 years old.
 In 2008, Dashwood went to Canada to train at the Storm Wrestling Academy.
 She wrestled in Australia and North America on the independent circuit for promotions like Elite Canadian Championship Wrestling (ECCW) and Shimmer Women Athletes under the ring name Tenille Tayla.
 In 2011, she signed with WWE, thus she became the first female Australian wrestler to be signed to WWE.
 She is also a former Impact Knockouts World Tag Team Champion.

 Early life

 Tenille Averil Dashwood was born and raised in Boronia, Victoria, a suburb of Melbourne.
 She has an older brother named Jake, who introduced her to professional wrestling.
 She cites Stone Cold Steve Austin, Trish Stratus and Lita as her inspirations in wrestling.
 She met Dustin Rhodes in 1997 and, at the age of 13 in 2002, she met Stratus at WWE Global Warning Tour: Melbourne.